How to Become a Financial Advisor

 Most financial planners are investment advisers, but not all investment advisers are financial planners.
 Some financial planners assess every aspect of your financial life—including saving, investments, insurance, taxes, retirement, and estate planning—and help you develop a detailed strategy or financial plan for meeting all your financial goals.
 Others call themselves financial planners, but they may only be able to recommend that you invest in a narrow range of products, and sometimes products that aren't securities.

 Most entry level positions as a financial advisor will require an associates degree in finance.
-Although this is a great place to start, you will definitely want to continue your education, as most positions require a bachelors degree in finance or a bachelors degree in accounting.
+Although this is a great place to start, you will definitely want to continue your education, as most positions require a bachelors.
+Popular choices are a degree in finance or an accounting degree.
 In order to become a financial manager, you'll want to attain your MBA, along with many of the common certifications, including FINRA, CPA, CFA, IFRS, and CIPM (see information on these credentials below).

 Becoming a Registered Investment Advisor